gill@hindmarsh-family-tree.co.uk

 Annie Ellen Hindmarsh 31

-Annie Ellen Hindmarsh marries quite late at 32 to Thomas Evan Hughes 1892 at Westminster Congregational Church, Liverpool.
-He husband is Thomas Evan Hughes of (Owen Hughes and Co of Brownlow Hill) who is a Timber Merchant.
-They have a daughter Winifred Olwen Hughes.
-In 1901 they are shown staying with her sister Frances at 48 Rumney Road, Kirkdale, Lancashire, England.
-By 1911 they are living at 26 Balliol Rd, Bootle cum Linacre, Lancashire near to Isobella at 32 Balliol Road.
+Annie Ellen Hindmarsh marries quite late at 32 to Thomas Evan Hughes, 1892, at Westminster Congregational Church, Liverpool.
+His husband is Thomas Evan Hughes of (Owen Hughes and Co of Brownlow Hill), who is a Timber Merchant.
+They have a daughter, Winifred Olwen Hughes.
+In 1901, they are shown staying with her sister Frances at 48 Rumney Road, Kirkdale, Lancashire, England.
+By 1911, they are living at 26 Balliol Rd, Bootle cum Linacre, Lancashire, near Isobella at 32 Balliol Road.

-Frances, the mother, dies December 1896 aged 77 of "old age and debility, bronchitis" and She leaves £2728 with probate to Jane & Isobel Hindmarsh.
+Frances, the mother, dies in December 1896, aged 77, of "old age and debility, bronchitis", and she leaves £2728 with probate to Jane & Isobel Hindmarsh.

 Isabella Hindmarsh 43